Stumpy Tail Cattle Dog

 History of Dogs Queensland

-Auspices with the Queensland Royal National Agricultural Society (RNA)
+Support from the Royal National Agricultural and Industrial Society (RNA)

-In 1947, the Kennel Association of Queensland and the Kennel Club of Queensland, decided to mirror Victoria's very successful alliance with their Royal Agricultural Society by coming under the auspices of the RNA.
-With the third Controlling body, the Queensland Board of Control ceasing to exist, the other two used secretarial services provided by the staff of the RNA, to form Queensland Control Council (CCC).
-By 1955 a legal Constitution had been put in place between the RNA and CCC of Queensland demanding, among their requirements, that an RNA Representative was always on the CCC Committee.
-They published litter registrations from 1959[4b].
-In 2012 they broke away from their alliance with the RNA, and became the Canine Control Council (Queensland) Ltd.
+In 1948, these three separate bodies combined to form the Canine Control Council of Queensland (CCCQ).
+In 1948, the Canine Control Council of Qld (CCCQ) decided to mirror Victoria's and NSW's very successful alliances with their respective Royal National Agricultural and Industrial Society (RNA) equivalents.
+By 1955 a legal Constitution had been put in place between the RNA and CCCQ demanding, among their requirements, that an RNA Representative was always on the CCC Committee.
+They published litter registrations from 1959.
+It would be 2012 by the time they broke away from their alliance with the RNA, and became the Canine Control Council (Queensland) Ltd.

 Dogs Queensland finds a Home

 Meanwhile, in 1979, Mr Lyle Gearside, a prominent CCC Councillor, found 52 acres of suitable land at a suitable price in Durack, a suburb of Queensland's capital city, Brisbane.
 The only problem was it was within the Brisbane City's 'Green belt' which meant it could only be used for 300 days a year!
 This amazing condition was eventually resolved and today, the CCC ground at Durack has become an enviable venue for the various activities conducted by what now trades as Dogs Queensland.